karthikv2k/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The batch size choice was mainly influenced by the memory capacity of the GPU and CPU.
 Varying the batch size didn't have much of an impact on the performance.
 As expected, high batch size increased the learning rate.

 ### Optimizer

 ## Performance Evaluation
 I have summarized below the performance of the different experiments that were described above.
-Apart, from the validation and test dataset we had to find at 5 images in the internet to test our models.
-I found 8 images of varying resolutions and aspect ratio to test the models.
+Apart, from the test dataset we had to find 5 images in the internet to test our models.
+I found 5 images of varying resolutions and aspect ratio to test the models.
 The results of those are also captured below.

+### Performance on the test data

+### Performance on new images from internet
+The model is able to predict 3 out 5 new images.

+![][blur]

 ## Visualizing Activation Maps
 I didn't get good insights on visualizing first two conv layers of my model.
 I didn't spend much on this part.